Southern Tenant Farmers Union

 The AAA called for a reduction in food production, which would, through a controlled shortage of food, raise the price for any given food item through supply and demand.
 The desired effect was that the agricultural industry would prosper due to the increased value and produce more income for farmers.
 In order to decrease food production, the AAA paid farmers to hold some of their land out of production; the money was paid to the landowners.
 The landowners were expected to share this money with the tenant farmers.
 While a small percentage of the landowners did share the income, the majority did not.

 The Southern Tenant Farmers Union was one of few unions in the 1930s that was open to all races.
 They promoted non-violent protest to gain their fair share of the AAA money.
 They also promoted the goal of blacks and whites working efficiently together.
 The Farmers Union met with harsh resistance from the landowners and local public officials.
 The Southern Tenant Farmers Union leaders were often harassed, attacked and many were killed.

 In the 1930s the union was active in Arkansas, Oklahoma, Mississippi, Missouri, Tennessee and Texas.
 It later spread into the southeastern states and to California, sometimes affiliating with larger national labor federations.
 Its headquarters was mainly at Memphis, Tennessee.
-From 1948 to 1960, it was based at Washington, D.C.
-It was later known as the National Agricultural Workers Union and the Agricultural and Allied Workers Union.
+From 1948 to 1960, when it was dissolved, the STFU was based at Washington, D.C.